By Steve & Tamami Laser

 With more than 2.3 million sales of Honda’s N-Series in Japan, you’re likely to spot these popular mini-vehicles (also called Kei cars) wherever you go.
-Following the introduction of the second-generation N-BOX and all-new N-VAN, Honda is launching a completely revamped N-WGN at its dealers across Japan on August 8.
+Following the introduction of the second-generation N-BOX and all-new N-VAN, Honda is launching a completely revamped N-WGN at its dealers across Japan.

 The N-WGN and N-WGN Custom gain all-new styling inside and out with a sleeker (yet still boxy, of course) look compared to the previous models.
 Honda is rolling out a new advertising campaign for the N-WGN launch with the tagline, “New Simple!” that segues with the new model’s product development.

 While the N-WGN features a retro look with “friendly face” round headlights and a simple grille, the N-WGN Custom has a more “cool face” with square LED lights, a multi-faceted grille that reflects the look of textured goods like jewelry, and clear-lens taillights (above).

 A wide array of parts and accessories for the new N-WGN are available from Honda Access in Japan.
 Customers can dress up and personalize their rides with “Simple Relax,” “Casual Relax,” and “Custom Style” (above) themes.
 Full body kits include unique grilles, fascias, emblems, mirror caps, garnishes and Modulo wheels.

 The N-WGN interior features a brown and ivory color scheme while the Custom is finished with black and titanium-looking garnishes.
 Storage spaces for smaller items are located throughout the cabin, including a tray under the rear seats and pockets on the backs of the front seats.